 Prep the wall

 For best results, clean, dry and smooth the area to be wallpapered.
 This product will not adhere to unclean, textured, or nonstick surfaces.
 Allow newly painted surfaces to fully cure for a minimum of 4 weeks before applying this peel and stick wallpaper.
-Test in an inconspicuous area before applying to delicate surfaces.
+Test in an inconspicuous area before applying.

 Warning: Keep decorations away from cribs and out of reach of young children to prevent a possible choking hazard.

 Step ladder (depending on the height of your wall)

 Apron or clothing with pockets to keep small tools handy while you work